USB: Universal-Scale Object Detection Benchmark: Benchmark Protocols of USB

-We first describe the calculation of COCO metrics according to the official evaluation code~\cite{cocoapi}.
-True or false positives are judged by measuring the Intersection over Union (IoU) between predicted bounding boxes and ground truth bounding boxes~\cite{PASCALVOC_IJCV2015}.
-For each category, the Average Precision (AP) is calculated as precision averaged over $101$ recall thresholds $\{0, 0.01, ..., 1\}$.
-The COCO-style AP (CAP) for a dataset $d$ is calculated as

-where $T = \{0.5, 0.55, ..., 0.95\}$ denotes the predefined $10$ IoU thresholds, $C_d$ denotes categories in the dataset $d$, $|\cdot|$ denotes the cardinality of a set (\eg, $|C_d| = 80$ for COCO), and $\mathrm{AP}_{t, c}$ denotes AP for an IoU threshold $t$ and a category $c$.
+We mainly use the COCO metrics~\cite{COCO_ECCV2014, cocoapi} to evaluate the performance of detectors on each dataset.
+We provide data format converters for WOD\footnote{\WaymoCOCO} and \MangasAbbr\footnote{\mangaapi}.
+The COCO-style AP (CAP) for a dataset $d$ is calculated as $\mathrm{CAP}_d = \frac{1}{|T|}\sum_{t \in T} \frac{1}{|C_d|}\sum_{c \in C_d} \mathrm{AP}_{t, c}$, where $T = \{0.5, 0.55, ..., 0.95\}$ denotes the predefined $10$ IoU thresholds, $C_d$ denotes categories in the dataset $d$, and $\mathrm{AP}_{t, c}$ denotes Average Precision (AP) for an IoU threshold $t$ and a category $c$.
 For detailed analysis, five additional AP metrics (averaged over categories) are evaluated.
 AP$_{50}$ and AP$_{75}$ denote AP at single IoU thresholds of $0.5$ and $0.75$, respectively. \APS, \APM, and \APL are variants of CAP, where target objects are limited to small (area $\leq 32^2$), medium ($32^2 \leq$ area $\leq 96^2$), and large ($96^2 \leq$ area) objects, respectively.
 The area is measured using mask annotations for COCO and bounding box annotations for WOD and \MangasAbbr.